Understanding Your Tax Code as a Contractor or Freelancer

 At SBX Accountants, we simplify the jargon so you stay informed, compliant, and in control of your finances.

-- A part-time job
+- A part-time salary

 - Rental income